-In 2021/22, the College recruited 13 698 students on class-based funded programmes and had over 3202 individuals engaged in apprenticeship programmes.
-The College offers courses in all 15 subject sector areas, which range from Pre-Entry to Post-graduate level.

-The campus offerings reflect the specialist provision; with Land Based Studies based in Cannington, A Levels based in Bridgwater, IB (International Baccalaureate) and T levels at Taunton, the majority of study programmes for all other disciplines, except Land Based, are offered across the Bridgwater and Taunton Campuses.
-The Cannington campus also has student accommodation, which has recently undergone an Ofsted inspection for which we were graded outstanding.
-In addition to the Land Based provision, the Cannington Campus maintains a dedicated civil engineering department (CSIC) and NCfN.
+The College offers high quality courses in all 15 subject sector areas, designed to engage and develop the knowledge, skills and behaviours from Pre-Entry to Post-Graduate level.
+The campus offerings reflect the specialist provision, with Land Based Studies based in Cannington, A Levels based in Bridgwater and IB and majority of T levels at Taunton (the college was an early adopter of T levels).
+The majority of study programmes for all other disciplines, except Land Based, are offered across the Bridgwater and Taunton Campus sites.
+The Cannington campus also has student accommodation, which was graded outstanding by Ofsted in autumn 2022.
+In addition to the Land Based provision, the Cannington Campus maintains a dedicated civil engineering department (CSIC) and the National College for Nuclear (NCfN).